gmr/helper/docs/tool.rst

             controller.py
         setup.py

-Where PROJECT is the value you specify when running ``clihelper-init``.
+Where PROJECT is the value you specify when running ``new-helper``.